Owner giving CBD oil to dog

 The Agricultural Act of 2014, also known as the Farm Bill, was signed in 2014.
 This allowed for industrial hemp research, as well as for industrial hemp cultivation.
 Hemp must have less than 0.3% tetrahydrocannabinol (THC), a psychoactive chemical found in cannabis.
 By 2015, the Industrial Hemp Farming Act was signed, which allowed for further industrial hemp growth.
 This act removed hemp from the controlled substances list because it contained no more than 0.3% TCH.

-CBD oil for dogs with seizures or epilepsy is easy- to use since it can be administered to a dog’s food, water, or on to their tongues.
-That said, the use of any CBD oil on dogs with epilepsy needs to be discussed with a CBD savvy veterinarian so that dosage is carefully calculated and an accurate diagnosis is made beforehand.
+CBD oil for dogs with seizures or epilepsy is easy- to use since it can be administered to a dog’s food, water, or tongue.
+That said, the use of any CBD oil on dogs with epilepsy needs to be discussed with a CBD-savvy veterinarian so that dosage is carefully calculated and an accurate diagnosis is made beforehand.

 CBD Dog Treats for Seizures